-- Working with local communities and rangers in different parts of the park to promote existing events or establish new ones - Providing an events coordination and enquiry facility - Publishing and maintaining an up to date events timetable, for event planners as well as visitors - Actively promoting events on the Cairngorms website and elsewhere.
+- Working with local communities and rangers in different parts of the park to promote existing events or establish new ones - Providing an events coordination and enquiry facility - Publishing and maintaining an up to date events timetable, for event planners as well as visitors - Actively promoting events on the Cairngorms website and elsewhere. - Maintaining regular links with Events Scotland - · Ensuring that promoted events are well managed.

-► 6c Make more of Cairngorms produce
+► 6d Make more of Cairngorms produce

 Using more local food in tourism enterprises and for direct sale to visitors (including those self-catering) can strongly contribute to a distinctive visitor experience as well as boosting the retention of income locally.
 The need to pursue this was frequently underlined during consultation.
 The Royal Deeside and the Cairngorms DMO has identified food as a key theme and has been pursuing this through events and marketing.
-The CNPA has undertaken initial work in this area but a range of stakeholders should work together to take this forward.
+The CNPA has undertaken initial work in this area and a Food for Life project has been initiated.
+A range of stakeholders should work together to take this forward.
 Relevant actions include: